 - How they buy.
 If the customer buys on terms, our ads may mention financing options (cars, delayed payment).

 - What the competition is doing.
-We might use services such as AdScope (now TNS Media Intelligence) to compile a 12-month history of our competitor’s campaigns so we can see their media targets and either apply a blocking campaign, were we match (and counter) a competitor’s campaign, or use a separatist campaign, where we fish in a different pond entirely (assuming we know the market better than they do–which should be the case).
+We might use services such as AdScope (can’t find them anymore) to compile a 12-month history of our competitor’s campaigns so we can see their media targets and either apply a blocking campaign, were we match (and counter) a competitor’s campaign, or use a separatist campaign, where we fish in a different pond entirely (assuming we know the market better than they do–which should be the case).
 Or we may choose to do some of both.

-Understanding your customer and being able to answer each of the previous questions is the hard part.
+Understanding your customers and being able to answer each of the previous questions is the hard part.
 Finding media that targets our same prospect is actually the easy part.

 The next step is to determine which medium type (TV, Radio, Display Ads) will reach your desired targets and generate the greatest ROI.
-It may be multiple types–if so, you should put a % weight value on each and consider your budget accordingly.
+It may be multiple types–if so, you should put a % weight value on each and consider your budget and media selection accordingly.

 In the high-tech market (aside from consumer electronics (PlayStations, Dell, etc.)), the most widely used advertising medium is print.
 Within the print medium, the most common for high-tech is trade publications (rather than the general business and consumer publications like Newsweek, Fortune, Popular Mechanics, Southern Living, etc.).
 Trade publications might include PC Magazine (general market), Network Computing (corporate networking), Videomaker (highly vertical video market), Gaming (obvious), etc.

-Fortunately, there are several publications that can help you determine the demographics of various media and publications.
+Fortunately, there are several publications that can help you determine the demographics of various media and publications for the best media selection.
 For example, the Nielson Rating can tell you the audience demographics and ratings for specific network and cable stations and specific television shows.
-Other services like those from IAG Research can measure the performance of every ad.
+Other services like those from IAG Research (now part of Nielson) can measure the performance of every ad.
 However, they often only measure recall within the channel, by brand, and the fit (how well it was integrated into the show).
-Based on these criteria, they rate as “most effective” those ads (brands) that are recalled by the most people.
+Based on these criteria, they rate as “most effective” those ads (brands) that are recalled by most people.
 However, a more important indicator is not the recall scores, but the ads that actually sell and cause a change in brand preference.